HEPData/hepdata-cli/README.md

 ## Usage

-You can use HEPData-CLI both as a command-line interface (CLI) to search and download records from the HEPData database, or as a Python library to perform the same operations via its application program interface (API).
+You can use HEPData-CLI both as a command-line interface (CLI) to search, download and upload records from/to the HEPData database, or as a Python library to perform the same operations via its application program interface (API).

 # CLI